Toni Gonzalez

 Save the chicken confit fat

-You can totally reuse this oil for another time!
-The spices and flavors just infuse the oil, so you can use it again to make another confit or to fry something up.
+The spices and flavors just infuse the oil, so you can use it again to make another confit or to fry something up the next day to add more flavor.
 Anything that uses this oil will benefit from this Chicken Thighs Confit!

 What To Serve It With